 On one recent walk, as this scene unfolded, it actually began to rain but, undeterred, the actors simply built it into their dialogue.
 "This light drizzle won't be enough to save the crop," they ad libbed.

-Another actor in the company, Xavier Adrien Laurent, believes that our popular image of Pagnol (pictured below) is just a parody.
+Another former actor in the company, Xavier Adrien Laurent, believes that our popular image of Pagnol (pictured below) is just a parody.
 The writer is generally seen as portraying "big comic characters who never work because it's too hot," he says.
 "Instead they play boules, drink pastis, wave their arms around and shout at each other while talking a load of rubbish."

 Part of that is true, Laurent has to admit.
 But that exuberance is, he says, essentially a façade for people to hide their true natures behind.
 "Manon is a tragedy about characters of enormous complexity.
 Pagnol seems simplistic - a minority considers him responsible for all the cliches of Marseille.